 From 1979 to 1980, Carol Parzen and Amy Mann were co-directors of Hillel.
 Carol continued in the position until 1983, with the arrival of Rabbi Tarlow.

-Rabbi Peter Tarlow came to Texas A&M Hillel in 1983 to serve as Rabbi and Executive Director.
-The 1980s also saw the local Reform synagogue, Congregation Beth Shalom, split from Hillel to find their own building in Byran.
+Rabbi Peter Tarlow came to Texas A&M Hillel in 1983 to serve as rabbi and executive director.
+The 1980s also saw the local Reform synagogue, Congregation Beth Shalom, split from Hillel to establish itself in its own building in Bryan.

 In 2004, Sigma Alpha Mu (Sammy) was officially re-chartered at Texas A&M. From the beginning, Sammy has enjoyed a great relationship with Texas A&M Hillel and holds their meetings in the Hillel building.
-In 2006, Carlie Dorshaw founded Aggie Jewish Women, which became Zeta Beta Sigma and is now Alpha Epsilon Phi, to provide sisterhood for the Jewish women of Aggieland.
+In 2006, Carlie Dorshaw founded Aggie Jewish Women, which became Zeta Beta Sigma and is now Alpha Epsilon Phi, the Jewish sorority of Aggieland.
 In 2015 the first local chapter of Alpha Epsilon Pi was colonized at Texas A&M.

-In 2010 the original 1958 Hillel building was demolished and a brand-new state-of-the-art 18,000 square foot facility was opened in the fall of 2012.
-The new building contains a beautiful sanctuary, a library, a 100-seat lecture hall and theater, separate meat and dairy kitchens, and a second-floor patio with a gorgeous view of the campus and Kyle Field.
+In 2010, the original Hillel building was replaced by a new state-of-the-art 18,000 square foot facility, which opened in the fall of 2012.
+Dr. and Mrs. Reiser’s son, Don Reiser, spearheaded the campaign to design, build and fund our new building.
+The A. I and Manet Schepps Hillel Building contains a beautiful sanctuary, a library, a 98-seat lecture hall and theater, separate meat and dairy kitchens, and a second-floor patio with a permanent frame for Hillel’s sukkah and a gorgeous view of the campus and Kyle Field.

-In 2013, Rabbi Tarlow retired and Rabbi Matt Rosenberg was appointed as campus rabbi and executive director took Hillel at Texas A&M into the future.
+In 2013, Rabbi Tarlow retired and Rabbi Matt Rosenberg was appointed as campus rabbi and executive director.

 Hillel’s Mission: Enriching the lives of Jewish students so that they may enrich the Jewish people and the world.